divdatdev/Dividend-Data-Spreadsheet-Docs/README.md

 Documentation for the Dividend Data Spreadsheet Add On.
 Google Sheets &amp; Microsoft Excel.

 This add-on provides custom functions for fetching stock data from Dividend Data.
 It includes tools for dividends, statements, metrics, ratios, growth, quotes, profiles, funds, segments, KPIs, commodities, and batch quotes/dividends.

 To use, install the add-on in Google Sheets and use the functions in cells.

 # How to Install
 Early Access: Google Sheets

 Use the following link: https://workspace.google.com/marketplace/app/dividend_data/427484236221

+Step 1: Download from Google Sheets Store (link above)

+Step 2: Open a new Google Sheets file or reload your browser.

+Step 3: Open via Extensions > Dividend Data > Open Dividend Data Sidebar.
+This ensures our custom functions load in your sheets.
+Plus, it has great examples and quick actions.

+Step 4: Start building your sheets with our data.

+**Microsoft Excel is coming soon!
+It's in active development.
+Your feedback is appreciated in this early access period!((

 _Below, I'll explain each of the functions available:_